Mohamednajdawi/quiz_hub/docs/blog/README.md

 ## 📧 Email Templates

 ### Welcome Email
-Subject: Welcome to Quiz Hub - Start Learning Smarter
+Subject: Welcome to Progrezz - Start Learning Smarter

 ```
 Hi [Name],

-Welcome to Quiz Hub!
+Welcome to Progrezz!
 We're excited to help you transform your study routine.

 Here's what you can do:
 • Upload PDFs or paste URLs